What is China’s National Day and how is it observed?

 China’s National Day, called 国庆节 (guó qìng jié) in Chinese, is celebrated with great fanfare every year on October 1 as a public holiday.
-It is a major Chinese holiday, and grand military parades are also held every 10 years to mark the anniversary of the People’s Republic of China.
-The most recent military parade was held on October 1, 2019, marking 70 years since the birth of the PRC.
+It is a major Chinese holiday, and grand military parades are also held every 10 years to commemorate the founding of the People’s Republic of China.
+The most recent parade was held on October 1, 2019, marking 70 years since the birth of the PRC.